sussmanbu/ma4615-fa22-final-project-pick_a_university/content/about.md

 This comes from the file `content/about.md`.

-This is a website for the final project for MA[46]15 Data Science with R by Team TEAMNAME.
+This is a website for the final project for MA[46]15 Data Science with R by Team Pick_A_University.

+Our Github account page is: https://github.com/sussmanbu/ma4615-fa22-final-project-pick_a_university.git

-The members of this team are below.
+The members of this team are below (following an alphabetical order of last name).

+## Linshen Cai

+(replace this)

+## William Fang

+(replace this)

-## Luis Iberico
+## Yawei Huang

-Luis is a Ph.D. student in Stats and is the Teaching Fellow for the course.
+Yawei is a doctoral student in Applied Human Development in Wheelock College of Education & Human Development at Boston University.

+## Joey Eunyeong Park

+(replace this)

-## Dan Sussman
+## Zeshi Wu

-Dan is a professor in the Math/Stat department and is the instructor for the course.
+(replace this)

 <!-- Please leave in the information below -->